AR-Eye-Tracking-Toolkit/ARETT/README.md

 ## Dependencies

-The toolkit is currently being developed for [Unity](https://unity.com/releases/2019-lts) [2019.4.20f1](https://unity3d.com/unity/whats-new/2019.4.20) and the [Microsoft Mixed Reality Toolkit](https://github.com/microsoft/MixedRealityToolkit-Unity) [v2.5.4](https://github.com/microsoft/MixedRealityToolkit-Unity/releases/tag/v2.5.4).
-However, it should work with all releases of the Unity 2019.4 LTS branch and future releases of Mixed Reality Toolkit.
+The toolkit is currently being developed for [Unity](https://unity.com/releases/2021-lts) [2021.3.2f1](https://unity3d.com/unity/whats-new/2021.3.2) and the [Microsoft Mixed Reality Toolkit](https://github.com/microsoft/MixedRealityToolkit-Unity) [v2.8.3](https://github.com/microsoft/MixedRealityToolkit-Unity/releases/tag/v2.8.3).
+However, it should work with all releases of the Unity 2021.3 LTS branch and future releases of Mixed Reality Toolkit.
 Compatibility with future versions of Unity is likely but not guranteed.

-### Unity 2020

-As the toolkit was originally developed for Unity 2019, compatibility with Unity 2020 is not guranteed.
-If no gaze data is recorded and the recordings are empty, the change by wangsk described in [issue #4](https://github.com/AR-Eye-Tracking-Toolkit/ARETT/issues/4#issuecomment-1068179051) might fix the issue.

 ## Reference